syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 {% endhighlight %}
 {% endtabs %}

-7.Now, run the application and you can see following screenshot shows the SfDataGrid control populated data from MS-Access database.
+7.Now, run the application and you can see following screenshot shows the SfDataGrid control populated data from Microsoft Access database.
 <br/>
     ![](Data-Binding_images/Data-Binding_img22.png)